he following presentation is a

 of other cultures on potentially problematic issues.
 Second, we obtain a series of

-potential solutions; since solutions are naturally contained within all relative
+potential solutions -- since solutions are naturally contained within all relative

 undeveloped questions.